Coronavirus: GRNMA wants all staff tested, income tax waiver reinstated

 “We further call on the African Union, and the regional blocks, particularly ECOWAS to call on the World Health Organization on the need to identify or prepare and distribute serum standards and other reagents to allow for credible comparison of one vaccine to another.”

-On the compliance with the COVID-19 safety protocols, the GRNMA noted that majority of Ghanaians were not observing it, especially the wearing of face mask at public places, which was a worrying trend.
+On compliance with the COVID-19 safety protocols, the GRNMA noted that the majority of Ghanaians were not observing it, especially the wearing of face masks at public places, which was a worrying trend.

 It said considering that there were already imported cases of the new variant in the country and the possibility of its existence already in communities, the non-adherence to the protocols, would in no time result in an escalation of new cases, which would overwhelm the already fragile health system.